wuxc/pywin32doc/md/PyIMsgStore.md

   - [OpenEntry](PyIMsgStore.md#pyimsgstoreopenentry)

-    Opens a folder or message and returns an interface object for further access.&nbsp;
+    Opens a folder or message and returns an interface object for further access\.&nbsp;

   - [GetReceiveFolder](PyIMsgStore.md#pyimsgstoregetreceivefolder)

-    Obtains the folder that was established as the destination for incoming messages of a specified message class or the default receive folder for the message store.&nbsp;
+    Obtains the folder that was established as the destination for incoming messages of a specified message class or the default receive folder for the message store\.&nbsp;

   - [GetReceiveFolderTable](PyIMsgStore.md#pyimsgstoregetreceivefoldertable)

-    provides access to the receive folder table, a table that includes information about all of the receive folders for the message store.&nbsp;
+    provides access to the receive folder table, a table that includes information about all of the receive folders for the message store\.&nbsp;

   - [CompareEntryIDs](PyIMsgStore.md#pyimsgstorecompareentryids)